The Story Goes...: Critical reception

 Sharon Mawer from AllMusic rated the album three out of five stars and wrote: "Produced by long-term David collaborator Mark Hill, The Story Goes... appears to fall between an urban R&B-flavored Usher-styled album and his earlier more hip-hop-influenced work with the Artful Dodger.
 It couldn't be both."
 Now critic Jason Richards found that the album was similar to the singer's last two – all of "which are softer than soap opera lighting.
 Yes, David has found a formula and stuck to it: catchy acoustic guitar-based jamz about relationship issues and, every so often, miscellaneous subjects like how unfair bullies are.
 The production is lukewarm and sanitized, and even at his most bad-boy he's still pretty tame.
 But you can't knock David's voice, which occasionally behaves like Marvin Gaye's and usually exudes a gentle warmth that makes you like him in spite of yourself."

-Caroline Sullivan, writing for The Guardian, critisized the singer for abandoning the edgy UK garage style that made him famous.
-She fehlt that though his vocals remain strong on The Story Goes..., the music lacksed grit and originality, with some tracks feeling derivative and overly polished.
+Caroline Sullivan, writing for The Guardian, criticised the singer for abandoning the edgy UK garage style that made him famous.
+She felt that though his vocals remain strong on The Story Goes..., the music lacked grit and originality, with some tracks feeling derivative and overly polished.
 Kitty Empire from The Observer called the album "bland" and noted that even David's "upbeat R&B poses seem to have vanished in favour of pitter-pattering beats and wispy heartbreak."
 She concluded that The Story Goes... was "less a record than part of some kit that contains cheap chocolates and a box of tissues, available soon from Asda." musicOMHs Ben Hogwood felt that "too often though the album dabbles in schmaltz, and barely hits a danceable beat over the pulse rate to help David achieve anything like past glories."
 While he noted that the songs were still displaying David's "huge vocal talent," Hogwood felt that the "music needs more life, more passion and some proper beats once again."